bitjson/chip-bcmr/readme.md

 For example, some common identifiers include: `discord`, `docker`, `facebook`, `git`, `github`, `gitter`, `instagram`, `linkedin`, `matrix`, `npm`, `reddit`, `slack`, `substack`, `telegram`, `twitter`, `wechat`, `youtube`.
 Note that the `CC0-1.0`-licensed [Simple Icons](https://simpleicons.org/) project offers icons for these and many other identifiers.

+#### Localization

+A `Registry` may include a `locales` property to specify a mapping of Unicode locale identifiers (conforming to those of [ECMAScript's `Intl.Locale`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale) object, e.g. `es` for Spanish) to localized versions of metadata registry contents.

+Localized values for `registryIdentity` objects and all `identities`, `tags`, `chains`, and `extensions` may be provided by reproducing the `Registry` object as a child of the appropriate locale property, e.g. `locales.es.registryIdentity.description` provides a Spanish (`es`) localization for the registry identity's `description`.
+Registries should not localize property keys, including URI and tag identifiers, to ensure that values can be associated across locales.

+**Outside of the `locales` property, metadata registries are considered to use the `English` Unicode locale (identifier: `en`)**.
+All other locales – including regional English locales like `en-US` or `en-GB` – must be provided via the `locales` property.

+**It is acceptable for registries to be partially-localized.** For example, some locales may exclude identities that appear in the `en` locale (and vice versa).
+Clients with localization support should attempt to use metadata from the user's preferred locale, falling back to metadata from the closest available locale.

+Note, it is not necessary for registries to include any metadata for the `en` locale, e.g. registries that omit the `identities`, `tags`, `chains`, and/or `extensions` properties from the top-level (`en` locale) may still include those properties for any number of other locales using the `locales` property.

+##### Assembling Localized Registries

+A localized registry is produced by the following algorithm:

+1. Given the user's preferred locale, locate the registry's closest specified locale in the `locales` property.
+If a precise match is not available, fall back recursively to the closest available locale.
+If no matching language is available, default to `en`.
+E.g. If the user's preferred locale is `de-AT`, fall back to `de`, then `en`.
+2. Beginning from the closest available locale, assemble a list of matching locales in reverse order of specificity.
+E.g. `["en", "de", "de-AT"]`.
+(Note, `en` is a special case; other `en` locales should not be included in this list for non-english locales.)
+3. Create a localized registry by inheriting from each locale beginning with the least specific locale:
+   1. From the current locale, assign all `identities`, `tags`, `chains`, and `extensions` to the generated locale, overriding the full definition at that identifier with the localized definition from the more-specific locale.
+(Note, replacement is object-level; do not attempt to merge two definitions for the same identifier.)
+   2. If this client is deeply-validating the registry, verify the consistency of recognized, non-localized metadata and emit an error if any differences are found (e.g. metadata such as `token.category` and `token.symbol` should not vary between locales).
+   3. Repeat using the next-most-specific locale until all locales have been applied.

+When the `locales` property is specified, clients supporting localization should use this localized registry for all metadata.

 #### Extensions

 The metadata registry includes an optional `extensions` property for registries, identities, tags, NFT types, and NFT fields.
 Extensions offer the flexibility to associate arbitrary, vendor-specific metadata with a particular registry, identity, or tag.